samjulien/blog/_posts/2018-06-28-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 After that, click on the _next (permissions)_ button and click on the _create group_ button.
 You will need a new group to restrict access to what the Claudia.js user needs (i.e. the `AWSLambdaFullAccess` policy type).
 So, on the page that creates groups, configure the new one as follows:

 - For the _Group name_, input something meaningful like `lambda-group`.
-- Then, check the `AWSLambdaFullAccess` policy type to grant Claudia.js enough access.
+- Then, check the `AWSLambdaFullAccess`, `AmazonAPIGatewayAdministrator`, and the `IAMFullAccess` policy types to grant Claudia.js enough access.

 Now you can hit the _create group_ button which will redirect you back to the user creation page.
 There, you will need to make sure that _only_ your new group (e.g. `lambda-group`) is selected.
 Having checked that, click on _Next: Review_.